 Nevertheless, some players like to use strategic approaches to slot play.
-Rather than increasing the proportion of wins or big wins, strategies target finding high-paying machines or managing your money to maximize your chances at wins while minimizing losses.
+Rather than increasing the frequency of wins or big wins, strategies target finding high-paying slot machines or managing your money to maximize your chances at wins while minimizing losses.

 Let's check out some of the strategies slot players try: